Last update: 05 August 2020

 - Those in the Melbourne metropolitan area or the Shire of Mitchell can only go in and out of these areas for three reasons: shopping for food and supplies, medical care and caregiving, and study or work – if you can’t do it from home.
 Exercise and recreation will not be a reason to travel into or out of these areas.

 If you need to travel through the Melbourne metropolitan area and the Shire of Mitchell, you can.
 You should plan your trip so that you don’t need to stop in an impacted area unless it is for one of the three reasons.

 Where to find information

 For the most accurate and up-to-date health advice, visit:

 DHHS has created an online self-assessment for people in Victoria who think they may have COVID-19.
-Testing is now open to anyone with symptoms.
+Testing is open and encouraged for anyone with symptoms.